Paul Hutchison (politician): Member of Parliament

 As an MP he has held a number of health-related roles, including opposition Spokesperson for Health, and Chairperson of the Health Committee.
-He was one of only two National Party MPs to support the successful Smokefree Environments Amendment Act 2003,.
+He was one of only two National Party MPs to support the successful Smokefree Environments Amendment Act 2003.
 He voted against the Death with Dignity euthanasia bill, also in 2003.

-Hutchison was spotted reading while driving by a motorist in September 2009, prompting Acting Prime Minister Bill English to warn MPs to adhere to driving regulations.
+He was seen reading while driving by a motorist in September 2009, prompting Acting Prime Minister Bill English to warn MPs to adhere to driving regulations.